binoyjayan/p2sh/docs/language/filters.md

 | $4 | Raw data - TBD |
 | $n | Packet 'n' level deep |

+Note that if the packets are encapsulated, the '$2', '$3' etc can mean something else.
+In these cases, use the ether type '($1).type' or the protocol ('($2).proto') type to determine the inner packet contents.
-Look at the tutorial for example of pattern usage.
+Refer to the tutorial for example of pattern usage.

 ## Actions